Last Updated on March 9, 2021 by Julia Wilson

 - Prepubertal vaginitis.

-- Urinary tract infection which spreads to the vagina.
+- Urinary tract infection that spreads to the vagina.

 Vaginitis may appear as a sole entity or part of an upper genital tract infection.